ezekg/sitepoint-programmatically-insert-wp-posts/create-posts-from-csv.md

 It's worth mentioning that the code used in this article requires at least **PHP 5.3**.
 We'll be making use of [anonymous functions](http://php.net/manual/en/functions.anonymous.php), as well as `fgetcsv()`, both of which require 5.3; so, before you go off and use this on an old rickety production server _(please, don't do that)_, [you might want to upgrade](http://www.sitepoint.com/legacy-code-cancer/).

 Another thing to mention is that I'm not going to get into PHP's [`max_execution_time`](http://php.net/manual/en/info.configuration.php#ini.max-execution-time), which can cause some issues when inserting a large amount of posts in one go; the setting varies so much from server to server that it's not feasible to discuss it in this article.
-If you'd like to learn more on that, there's a ton of information on Stack Overflow, as well as the official PHP docs.
+If you'd like to learn more, there's a ton of information on Stack Overflow, as well as on the official PHP docs on how to go about increasing your max execution time.

 ## The Nitty-gritty

 To start this off, let's create a simple button that executes our script within the _back-end_ of our site.
 This will ensure that our code is only executed by us, the administrator.

+...stuff about creating the backend button that executes the script.

+I mentioned earlier that we would be using anonymous functions (I'll refer to these as [closures](http://culttt.com/2013/03/25/what-are-php-lambdas-and-closures/) from now on) throughout this article, and the reason for this is that it's not really worth polluting the global namespace with a bunch of functions that are essentially throw-away functions.
+Cloures are great, and if you aren't familiar with them, I'd highly suggest reading up on them.
+If you come from JavaScript or Ruby background, you'll feel right at home.